Nonperturbative gedanken experiments in Einstein-dilaton-Gauss-Bonnet gravity: nonlinear transitions and tests of the cosmic censorship beyond General Relativity: Phase diagram in EdGB gravity: BHs, wormholes, and solitons

 To impose the boundary conditions, we first expand the dilaton and the metric functions at the throat (i.e., near $l\sim0$):

 where the parameters $(f_1,\nu_1,\phi_1)$ are functions of $(f_0,\nu_0,\phi_0)$~\cite{Kanti:2011jz,Kanti:2011yv}.
 At spatial infinity, we require:

 where $M$ and $D$ are the mass and scalar charge of the wormhole as measured by an observer at infinity.
-To obtain the wormhole solutions, we integrate Eqs.~\eqref{eq:eqEinsteinttWormholeCoordinates}--\eqref{eq:eqDilatonWormholeCoordinates} from the throat at $l=0$ outwards, imposing Eqs.~\eqref{eq:InitialConditionsWormhole} as initial conditions.
+To obtain the wormhole solutions, we integrate Eqs.~\eqref{eq:eqEinsteinttWormholeCoordinates}--\eqref{eq:eqDilatonWormholeCoordinates} from the throat at $l=0$ outward, imposing Eqs.~\eqref{eq:InitialConditionsWormhole} as initial conditions.
 The parameter $\nu_0$ is fixed though a rescaling by requiring asymptotic flatness of the metric, while $\phi_0$ is fixed through a shooting procedure such that the dilaton field at infinity vanishes as in Eq.~\eqref{eq:BoundaryConditionsInfWormhole}.
 We use units such that $r_0=2$.
 In this case the dimensionality of the parameter space is larger than for BHs: for each value of $\lambda$ there exists a one-parameter family identified by $f_0$.
 This yields a two-dimensional domain of existence, see Fig.~\ref{fig:SolutionsEdGB}.

 In particular, for $\lambda<0.015228$ in the limit $f_0\rightarrow 1$ we obtain wormhole solutions that coexist with BH solutions, as can be seen from the inset of Fig.~\ref{fig:SolutionsEdGB}.
-For $\lambda=0.015228$ and $f_0\rightarrow 1$ the wormhole solutions coexists with the singular BH at the end of the unstable branch.
+For $\lambda=0.015228$ and $f_0\rightarrow 1$ the wormhole solutions coexist with the singular BH at the end of the unstable branch.
 For $\lambda > 0.015228$ we find $f_0>1$ for all wormhole solutions.
-In particular, at the minimum value of $f_0$ allowed for these families, the wormhole solutions coexist with an asymptotically flat and horizonless solution, characterized by a singularity in the second radial derivative of the dilaton field.
-This ``cusp'' solutions also bound the domain of existence of horizonless, particle-like solutions whose scalar field diverges at the origin~\cite{Kleihaus:2019rbg,Kleihaus:2020qwo}.
+In particular, at the minimum value of $f_0$ allowed for these families, the wormhole solutions coexist with asymptotically flat and horizonless solutions, characterized by a singularity in the second radial derivative of the dilaton field.
+These ``cusp'' solutions also bound the domain of existence of horizonless, particle-like solutions whose scalar field diverges at the origin~\cite{Kleihaus:2019rbg,Kleihaus:2020qwo}.

 The coordinates in Eq.~\eqref{eq:AnsatzMetricWormholeCoordinates} cover only part of the spacetime.
 If we try to extend them to values $l<0$, we find a curvature singularity~\cite{Kanti:2011yv}.
 An interesting feature of these wormhole solutions is that this singularity disappears if we consider the existence of matter at the throat, as discussed extensively in \cite{Kanti:2011yv}.